meltyourface/blank/posts/Encounter-with-the-Devil/Anthology-of-Diabolical-Encounters-Historical-Rituals-and-Spells/index.md

 3. Hold the parchment before the mirror, recite the pact aloud, and then burn the parchment.
 4. Wait for the Devil's appearance in the mirror.
 Negotiate and seal the pact with a handshake.

-Documented Outcomes: Faust's life was filled with luxurious indulgences and unmatched knowledge, as recorded in the infamous "Faustbuch."
+**Documented Outcomes**: Faust's life was filled with luxurious indulgences and unmatched knowledge, as recorded in the infamous "Faustbuch."
 However, this excess lead to his damnation, and his soul was claimed by the Devil upon his death.

 2. Pact of Cyprian (Spain, 3rd Century)